-The R2023x reads and writes time data from and to the CPU in units ranging from seconds to the last two digits of the calendar year.
+The R2051 reads and writes time data from and to the CPU in units ranging from seconds to the last two digits of the calendar year.
 The calendar year will automatically be identified as a leap year when its last two digits are a multiple of 4.
-Consequently, leap years up to the year 2099 can automatically be identified as such. \) The year 2000 is a leap year while the year 2100 is not a leap year.
+Consequently, leap years up to the year 2099 can automatically be identified as such.

+\) The year 2000 is a leap year while the year 2100 is not a leap year.

-Alarm Function
+• Alarm Function

-The R2023x incorporates the alarm interrupt circuit configured to generate interrupt signals to the CPU at preset times.
+The R2051 incorporates the alarm interrupt circuit configured to generate interrupt signals to the CPU at preset times.
 The alarm interrupt circuit allows two types of alarm settings specified by the Alarm\W registers and the Alarm\D registers.
 The Alarm\W registers allow week, hour, and minute alarm settings including combinations of multiple day-of-week settings such as "Monday, Wednesday, and Friday" and "Saturday and Sunday".
 The Alarm\D registers allow hour and minute alarm settings.
-The Alarm\W outputs from INTRB pin, and the Alarm\D outputs from INTRA pin.
+The Alarm\W outputs from \$\overline{INTR}\$ pin, and the Alarm\D outputs also from \$\overline{INTR}\$ pin.
 Each alarm function can be checked from the CPU by using a polling function.
+R2051Txx has Alarm\D and Alarm\W registers, but does not have \$\overline{INTR}\$ output pin.